-(1) Rights.
-Counsel representing a child has rights relating to the representation of a child's best interest under Family Code sections 3111, 3151, 3151.5, 3153, and Welfare and Institutions Code section 827.

-(2) Responsibilities of counsel for a child.
+- (1) Rights.
+Counsel representing a child has rights relating to the representation of a child's best interest under Family Code sections 3111, 3151, 3151.5, 3153, and Welfare and Institutions Code section 827. - (2) Responsibilities of counsel for a child.
 Counsel representing a child is charged with representing the best interest of the child.
 The role of the child's counsel is to gather evidence that bear on the best interest of the child and to present that admissible evidence, in addition to the child's wishes if the child so desires, to the court in any manner deemed appropriate by the child's counsel.
-Counsel's duties include those under Family Code section 3151(a)-(b) and California Rules of Court, rule 5.242:

-(a) Interviewing the child;

-(b) Reviewing the court files and all accessible relevant records available to both parties;

-(c) Making any further investigations that counsel considers necessary to ascertain the evidence relevant to the custody or visitation hearings;

-(d) Participating in the proceeding to the degree necessary to adequately represent the child; and input, and establishing procedures in furtherance of the child's participation;
+Counsel's duties include those under Family Code section 3151(a)-(b) and California Rules of Court, rule 5.242: - (a) Interviewing the child; - (b) Reviewing the court files and all accessible relevant records available to both parties; - (c) Making any further investigations that counsel considers necessary to ascertain the evidence relevant to the custody or visitation hearings; - (d) Participating in the proceeding to the degree necessary to adequately represent the child; and - (e) If the child is called to testify in the proceeding: - (i) Allowing the child to state a preference regarding custody or visitation, informing the parties about the child's desire to provide input, and establishing procedures in furtherance of the child's participation; - (ii) Appropriately advising the child about the court process, including confidentiality limitations and the possibility of a court record of the testimony which may be provided to other parties.